adaptlearning/adapt-contrib-graphic/README.md

 >**attribution** (string): Optional text to be displayed as an [attribution](https://wiki.creativecommons.org/Best_practices_for_attribution).
 By default it is displayed below the image.
 Adjust positioning by modifying CSS.
 Text can contain HTML tags, e.g., `Copyright © 2015 by <b>Lukasz 'Severiaan' Grela</b>`

 ## Accessibility
-+ If the alt text is left empty, the image will *not* be included in the tab order.
++ If the 'alternative text' is left empty, the image will *not* be included in the tab order.
 If the component is configured to display [title or body text]((https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)), these will remain keyboard accessible.

 ## Limitations